 To add your pumpkin face, use a pen to outline your idea.
 Make sure the design is not too intricate or it can become difficult to carve.

 Now cut out your design.
 For our pumpkin we used the Super Parer and the Serrated Regular Paring Knife for the smaller areas.
 Add a candle or light if you want your pumpkin to glow.
-Our 4 ounce soy wax candles fit nicely inside the pumpkin and give your jack-o-lantern the perfect amount of light.

 For more information about pumpkins visit All About Pumpkins here.